June 30, 2316

 No matter how much he hated Elementōrum Patriam, he’d rather be there with a known fate than on the Earth’s surface.
 He settled into the soft seat of the pod and leaned his head against the glass.
-His hair left streaks of sweat.
+His hair left behind streaks of sweat.
 When Professor Taylor boarded the pod after him, neither of them made a move to start a conversation.
 Ethan failed the examination with full knowledge that with the bad report, the Council would have no choice but to execute him.

 Rogues were killed personally by the Council.
 While they had the same mutated body as the elementalists, the mutation chose a form that refused to allow them to control one singular element of the seven.
 Instead, it created a “glitch” where they could control bits and pieces of the seven elements, but without any control.
-Ethan was dangerous.
 To spare their people the pain of dealing with a Rogue, the Council killed them.
-Ethan met his first Rogue when he was five-years-old.
+Ethan met his first Rogue when he was age five.
 He remembered the experience well.
 The Rogue ran from Elementōrum Patriam and the Council followed him to the human world.
 He was decapitated in the middle of the street.

 The silver transportation pod lifted smoothly into the air once Taylor was situated in his seat.
 Ethan cracked open one eye to watch his teacher; Taylor was occupied inputting Ethan’s marks on the examination.
-Once the results were completed, Ethan’s clear, glass phone alerted him.
+Once the results were complete, Ethan’s clear, glass phone alerted him.
 He pulled it from his pocket and stared at the notifications.
 Grade change.
 Examination input.
 A letter from the Council.
 It was expected.
-Ethan took a deep breath, cleared his throat, and unlocked his phone with his fingerprint.
+Ethan took a deep breath, cleared his throat, and unlocked the phone with his fingerprint.

 He opened the email from the Council first.
 His phone changed color to blood red when he did.
 Pity settled on Taylor’s face.
-Ethan knew that none of the teachers wanted to fail a student into Rogue status, but after too many examinations, he’d stopped caring about the end result.
-He was already nineteen—the tests went on too long.
+Ethan knew that none of the teachers wanted to fail a student into Rogue status, but after too many examinations, he stopped caring about the end result.
+He was nineteen—the tests went on too long.
 Ethan’s eyes scanned the message.

 We on the Council regret to hear of your failure on the Water element examination.
 We feared this outcome.
 We hope you will join us for breakfast and tea tomorrow morning.
 We will discuss your future promptly at ten o’clock.
 Please report to the locked door on the third floor by the tall windows.
 We are sure you know the one.